 My group was small (5 people) so it felt very personal and we got excellent attention from Elberth.
 Though the reserve is quite closed (it’s on 10 hectares but we only walked maybe 2 kilometers), we still saw a handful of wildlife.

-It was pretty crowded though I have to say.
+It was pretty crowded though.
 I went in the middle of March, high season in Monteverde and there were at least 5 other groups doing the same night walk on the same trails.
 When we saw the sloth, there must have been at least 30 people crowded underneath, shining their flashlights and trying to take pictures.
-We didn’t really run into the other groups except when we saw the sloth.

 As for our guide, Elberth was awesome (and I’ve been on many guided nature walks).
 He was very good at instructing us where to walk and stand to see the animals and helped us take pictures.
 He even took pictures for one girl who was too scared to get close to the tarantula.

 There are a bunch of Monteverde night walks.
 I thought the Finca Santa Maria was fairly good but I have heard that Curi-Cancha night walk is the best out of all of them since it’s more open.
 But the key is getting a good guide.
 I heard from some other visitors that they didn’t have a very enthusiastic or informative guide so they didn’t enjoy it as much since they wanted to learn about the creatures they saw.